Here We Go Again (Demi Lovato album): Development

 Lovato collaborated with Beckett on a song titled "For the Love of a Daughter".
 Although not planning to write a personal song, a "really long talk" with Beckett resulted in the song being written.
-The song chronicles Lovato's relationship with her estranged birth father, who left the family when she were two years old.
+The song chronicles Lovato's relationship with her estranged birth father, who left the family when she was two years old.
 In the song, she pleads with her father to "put the bottle down" and questions him: "How could you put your hands on the ones that you swore you loved?"
 The song was set to appear on the album, but Lovato and her management felt of the song's subject would be too much for her young audience and later was removed from the album.
 In an interview with Women's Wear Daily, she explained: "When I took a step back, I realized I wouldn't like those subjects being talked about in somebody else's home, with a seven-year-old and her mom."
 Several other "emotional" songs were also put on hold.
 The song later appeared on her third studio album Unbroken released in September 2011, when Lovato had left Disney Channel.

 Unlike her first studio album, Don't Forget, Lovato did not collaborate with the Jonas Brothers on Here We Go Again as she wanted to see what her sound would be like without their input.
 "They were the only people I'd ever written with.
 Once I wrote with different people, I wanted to go with that", she told the New York Daily News.
 She said that her first album was "very Jonas" and that Here We Go Again is "a little bit more like what's coming from my heart.
 It's more me."
 However, Lovato did work with Nick Jonas on the song "Stop the World".
 The majority of the album was produced by John Fields, who also handled production on Don't Forget.
 Other tracks were produced by SuperSpy, Gary Clark, Andy Dodd and Adam Watts.
 "Catch Me" is the only song on the album for which Lovato received sole writing credit.
 In an interview with The New York Times, she revealed that she wrote it in her room and that it means more to her than the rest of the album.